 Complete Section of the JVA / JHA Worksheet: Step No. How many steps can the job be broken into?
 Number the steps of the job, i.e. 1,2,3 etc. Job Step What shall be done at each step?
 Against each step number, briefly describe what is to be done in order of the work to be conducted.
-Note: Consider these in each step Are there safer methods to achieve the same results?
-Are there alternative methods such as avoiding confined space entries via remote device, removing task from a hazardous area, shutting in the process (consider hierarchy of
+Note: Consider these in each step Are there alternativ thods to achieve the same results? we methods such as avoiding confined space entries via remote device, on a hazardous area, shutting in the process (consider hierarchy of